Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: The proof of SE-theorem and SE-lemma

 with $ i,j=\pm\xi $- is fulfilled for the functions $f_{\pm\xi}(\tau)$ then from Eqs.(B22,B24) it follows that

 hence, from Eqs.(B21)

 and as well from (B23)

-Obviously, in the latter case, $\langle A_{\pm\xi}(\tau_{l}) A_{\pm\xi}(\tau_{l+1})\rangle_{S} $ and $\langle A_{\pm\xi}(\tau_{l}) A_{\mp\xi}(\tau_{l+1})\rangle_{S} $ play the role of "symmetrized" pair-correlators $ \langle A_{0}(\tau_{l+1}) A_{0}(\tau_{l})\rangle_{S} $ from the proof of S-lemma in the Appendix B of Ref.[38].
-Thus, having in hands Eqs.(B27,B28) one can apply to the integrals in the r.h.s. of Eq.(B16) the same "plugging" procedure as takes place in the proof of S-lemma in Ref.[38] but in the present (FCS-) case, such the procedure will give a slightly different result because of the presence of new ingredients: $ \kappa_{\pm}(\tau) $ and $ \tilde{\kappa}_{\pm}(\tau) $ which mark four different arrangements of two time arguments $ \tau_{l} $ and $ \tau_{l+1} $ on two (time- and anti-time -ordered) branches of complex Keldysh contour.
-In particular, applying to time integrals in the r.h.s. of Eq.(B16) such the procedure and making use of formulas (B20,B27,B28) for $ 2m $-fold integral from the symmetrized function, one can obtain (below everywhere $ n=2m $ is an even natural number)
+Obviously, in the latter case, $\langle A_{\pm\xi}(\tau_{l}) A_{\pm\xi}(\tau_{l+1})\rangle_{S} $ and $\langle A_{\pm\xi}(\tau_{l}) A_{\mp\xi}(\tau_{l+1})\rangle_{S} $ play the role of "symmetrized" pair-correlators $ \langle A_{0}(\tau_{l+1}) A_{0}(\tau_{l})\rangle_{S} $ from the proof of S-lemma in the above.
+Thus, having in hands Eqs.(B57,B58) one can apply to all disconnected time integrations in the r.h.s. of Eq.(B16) the same "plugging" procedure, which has been described in the proof of S-lemma in the above and in Ref.[38].
+Hovewer, in the present case, such the procedure will give a slightly different result because of the presence of new ingredients: $ \kappa_{\pm}(\tau) $ and $ \tilde{\kappa}_{\pm}(\tau) $ which mark four different arrangements of two time arguments $ \tau_{l} $ and $ \tau_{l+1} $ on two (time- and anti-time -ordered) branches of complex Keldysh contour.
+In particular, applying to time integrals in the r.h.s. of Eq.(B16) described procedure and making use of formulas (B20,B55-B58) in $ 2m $-fold integral from the symmetrized function, one can obtain (below everywhere $ n=2m $ is an even natural number)

-Here the "minus" sign in the first (and third) brackets in r.h.s. of the latter equation is due to inversion of the limits in one among two time integrations when one "plugs" the "empty place" in the time- (anti-time)-ordered sequence of integrations by one integral from anti-time- (and time-) ordered sequence of integrals originated from one "mixed" term of Eq.(B28).
+Here the "minus" sign in the first (and third) brackets in r.h.s. of the latter equation is due to inversion of the limits in one among two time integrations when one "plugs" the "empty place" in the time- (anti-time)-ordered sequence of integrations by one integral from anti-time- (and time-) ordered sequence of integrals originated from one "mixed" term of Eq.(B58).
 In Eq.
-(B29) the binomial coefficients $ C_{j}^{k}=\frac{k!}{j!(k-j)!} $ and $ C_{j'}^{(n/2-k)}=\frac{(n/2-k)!}{j'!(n/2-k-j')!} $ - count the number of ways one can compose $ j $ and $ j' $ "mixed" pair correlators of the form (B28) from the product of $ k $ and $ (n/2-k) $ available terms, correspondingly.
-Now using twice a binomial formula: $ (x+y)^{m}=\sum_{k=1}^{m} C^{m}_{k}x^{k}y^{m-k} $ one can obtain from Eq.(B29) following expression
+(B59) the binomial coefficients $ C_{j}^{k}=\frac{k!}{j!(k-j)!} $ and $ C_{j'}^{(n/2-k)}=\frac{(n/2-k)!}{j'!(n/2-k-j')!} $ - count the number of ways one can compose $ j $ and $ j' $ "mixed" pair correlators of the form (B58) from the product of $ k $ and $ (n/2-k) $ available terms, correspondingly.
+Now using twice a binomial formula: $ (x+y)^{m}=\sum_{k=1}^{m} C^{m}_{k}x^{k}y^{m-k} $ one can obtain from Eq.(B59) following expression

 where